-- Boaters in Chicago will be required to current City of Chicago boat capacity limits.
+- Boaters in Chicago will be required to current Chicago Park District boat capacity limits.
 Please note, these guidelines may differ from current State of Illinois guidelines.
 These guidelines are as currently follows:

 |Boat Length||Max.
 Capacity (Including kids < 17 years old)||Max. # of Adults|

 - No rafting of boats will be allowed along the Chicago lakefront.

 - Anchoring will be allowed in South Monroe Harbor, but a 50’ minimum radius must be maintained between vessels.

 *These policies will be enforced by the Chicago Harbors and the Chicago Police Marine Unit and failure to adhere to these practices can result in the forfeiture of your Chicago Harbors mooring assignment.